 You cannot avoid the Promotions tab as an email marketer.
 Gmail parses the language and origin of all emails that come through as part of their gateway and spam filtering, and Google's algorithm looks for certain phrases and word combinations to decide which tab an email should land in.
 With millions upon millions of emails going through this algorithm each day, Google has become quite skilled at identifying your promotional and marketing emails.

 Essentially, in order to not land in the Promotions tab, you would need to keep from sending marketing emails—or at least send an email so strange that the algorithm would not pick up on any promotional language.
-At that point, why even send marketing emails?

-Nothing—and that's okay.
+At this point, it is best to do nothing about the Promotions tab—and that is fine.

-In 2015, Return Path released an analysis of 3 million Gmail users, including 400,000 inbox configurations and 55 million email messages to figure out how the Promotions tab is affecting engagement with marketing messages.
-Return Path's analysis was eye-opening.
-They found that only 0.3% of all commercial messages make it to the Primary tab, and that the Promotions tab receives 90% of all commercial messages.
+In 2015, Return Path released an analysis of 3 million Gmail users—including 400,000 inbox configurations and 55 million email messages—to figure out how the Promotions tab is affecting engagement with marketing messages.
+Return Path's analysis found that only 0.3% of all commercial messages make it to the Primary tab, and that the Promotions tab receives 90% of all commercial messages.

 More than that, box configuration plays a key role.
 Return Path found that, before inbox configuration took place, messages that are placed in the Promotions tab are read at a similar rate.
 However, those messages were read at a higher rate than when they were placed in the Social tab.

 What this amounts to is that, with a configured inbox, 93% of marketing messages were sent to the inbox's Promotions tab.
 Without configuration, 77% of these message types were sent to the Primary tab.
 Additionally, the number of spam complaints for the messages sent to the promotional tab were less-than-half of those for those messages sent to the Primary tab.